erikrecio/RF/README.md

 <img src="result_plots/lcurve.gif" width="500px"/>
 </p>

-Optimizing the entropy gain threshold is an [ill-posed regularization problem](https://en.wikipedia.org/wiki/Tikhonov_regularization), that is handled in this implementation by finding the elbow point of 'maximum depth' (point furthest from the line connecting the the function's extremes), and averaging it out over _n_, as we can see here:
+Optimizing the entropy gain threshold is an [ill-posed regularization problem](https://en.wikipedia.org/wiki/Tikhonov_regularization), that is handled in this implementation by finding the elbow point of 'maximum depth' (point furthest from the line connecting the function's extremes), and averaging it out over _n_, as we can see here:

 <p align="center">